 I learned to saw and nail straight, gap spark plugs, change a flat, wire a simple switch, solder a joint, replace a worn washer in a faucet, before giving up on writing stories for a living and turning to technical writing.

 Thinking about this the other day triggered my vague recollections of Homage to Catalonia, specifically that brief, magical period Orwell describes when a kind of general equality prevailed.
 No one tipped.
 Everyone—worker, writer, server—had equal social standing.
-Here in the People’s Republic of Berkeley in 2022, it’s not quite that way.
+Here in the People’s Republic of Berkeley, it’s not quite that way.
 But there is a blurring of class distinction, a basic literacy across the spectrum of occupations.
 At the local supermarket it’s possible to have a thoughtful exchange with the checker, even if it’s only about what “pasture raised” really means.

 At the end of our conversation about Joan Didion, Rob said, “Yeah, seems like there’s been a lot of buzz about her lately.”
 “Well,” I responded, “She died.
 That will do it.”